CloudLabsAI-Azure/AIW-Infra-Migration/Labfiles/module1-exercise1.md

 ### Task 1: Discovery, Assess, and Plan: Evaluate your current environment

-In this exercise, you will deploy the Azure Migrate appliance in the on-premises Hyper-V environment.
+In this task, you will deploy the Azure Migrate appliance in the on-premises Hyper-V environment.
 This appliance communicates with the Hyper-V server to gather configuration and performance data about your on-premises VMs and returns that data to your Azure Migrate project.

 1. If you are not logged in already, click on the **Azure portal** shortcut that is available on the desktop and log in with the below Azure credentials.